electron/forge/README.md

 electron-forge start
 ```

-Any args after "start" will be passed through to your application when it is launched.
+Any arguments after "start" will be passed through to your application when
+it's launched.

 ## Packaging your Project